-During tiletamine and zolazepam for injection anesthesia, the assurance of Douning uleralinitie and observable of the process of the submission, the associates, the associates, the associates, the associates, the associates of maintaining pharyngeal-laryngeal reflexes.
-During the first 15 minutes after intramuscular administration of 9 mg/flb (20 mg/kg) of titletamine and obazepam for injection, the respiratory rate is doubled while the tidal volume is decreased to less than one-half of control values.
-Arterial pO_g levels also decrease.
+During tiletamine and zolazepam for injection anesthesia, the assurance of a patent airway is greatly enhanced by virtue of maintaining pharyngeallaryngeal reflexes.
+During the first 15 minutes after intramuscular administration of 9 mg/lb (20 mg/kg) of tiletamine and zolazepam for injection, the respiratory rate is doubled while the tidal volume is decreased to less than one-half of control values.
+Arterial pO, levels also decrease.
 This may be evidenced by hypoxemia and cyanosis.
 The pulmonary function usually returns to normal within 35 minutes after the administration of tiletamine and zolazepam for injection.